Murillozo/Checklist-Estoque/site/README.md

 This module exposes endpoints for working with project photos.

+## GET /api/fotos
+Returns a tree of available years, works and photo files found under `FOTOS_DIR`.
+Each node has a `name` and optional `children`.
+File nodes also include a `path` relative to `FOTOS_DIR`, which can be used with the thumbnail or raw-photo endpoints.

 ## GET /api/fotos/raw/<path>
 Returns the original image file located under `FOTOS_DIR`.